MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog-http-graphapi.md

 ## Before you set up the audit log flows

 1. Microsoft 365 audit log search must be turned on for the audit log connector to work.
-For more information, see [Turn audit log search on or off](/microsoft-365/compliance/turn-audit-log-search-on-or-off?preserve-view=true&view=o365-worldwide).
+Learn more in [Turn audit log search on or off](/microsoft-365/compliance/turn-audit-log-search-on-or-off?preserve-view=true&view=o365-worldwide).
 1. Your tenant must have a subscription that supports unified audit logging.
-For more information, see [Security & Compliance Center availability for business and enterprise plans](/office365/servicedescriptions/office-365-platform-service-description/office-365-securitycompliance-center).
+Learn more in [Security & Compliance Center availability for business and enterprise plans](/office365/servicedescriptions/office-365-platform-service-description/office-365-securitycompliance-center).
 1. Microsoft Entra permissions may be required to configure the Microsoft Entra app registration.
 Depending on your Entra configuration, this could be an **Application Developer** role or higher.
-Review the [Least privileged roles by task in Microsoft Entra ID](/entra/identity/role-based-access-control/delegate-by-task) fore more guidance.
+Review the [Least privileged roles by task in Microsoft Entra ID](/entra/identity/role-based-access-control/delegate-by-task) for more guidance.

 > [!NOTE]
-> The Graph APIs uses Microsoft Entra ID to provide authentication services that you can use to grant rights for your application to access them.
+> The Graph APIs use Microsoft Entra ID to provide authentication services that you can use to grant rights for your application to access them.

 ## Create a Microsoft Entra app registration for the Graph API access

 Using these steps, you can set up a Microsoft Entra app registration for an HTTP call in a Power Automate flow to connect to the audit log.
-For more information, see [Get started with Microsoft Graph APIs](/graph/overview).
+Learn more in [Get started with Microsoft Graph APIs](/graph/overview).

 1. Sign in to the [Azure portal](https://portal.azure.com).

 1. Go to **Microsoft Entra ID** > **App registrations**.

    :::image type="content" source="media/coe33.png" alt-text="Screenshot showing the location of the App registrations Azure service." lightbox="media/coe33.png" :::

 1. Select **+ New Registration**.